AtlasScientific/Raspberry-Pi-sample-code/README.md

 ### Preventing Raspberry Pi from using the serial port ###

-The Broadcom UART appears as `/dev/ttyS0` under Linux.
+The Broadcom UART appears as `/dev/ttyS0` under Linux on every Pi.
+The Pi 4 has additional UARTS, see below for instruction on how to use them

-There are several minor things in the way if you want to have dedicated control of the serial port on a Raspberry Pi.
+There are several minor things in the way if you want to have dedicated control of the primary serial port on a Raspberry Pi.

 - Firstly, the kernel will use the port as controlled by kernel command line contained in `/boot/cmdline.txt`.